 The Shared Path

 I’m still very much a beginner here.
 I’m still practising being patient with my hands in the kitchen and my eye behind the camera.
 It’s a work in progress, and for the first time, I’m actually okay with that.
+I’m learning that flow doesn’t come from rushing to the finish line.
+It comes from actually being present for the middle parts, even when they feel a bit slow.

 With love & gratitude,